Bradykinesia

 Denial

 The diagnosis was a total surprise for me: Parkinson’s disease.
-‘Must be an error, I’m not trembling.’
+It must be an error, I’m not trembling.
 Then I found out that there is a form of Parkinson’s when you do not tremble, but you are slow, very slow.
 It is called Bradykinesia.

 I remember the first months I was very upset.
 I was taking my medication regularly but, one day, after about two months of treatment, I decided, to stop all medication, because I couldn’t accept anymore that I had Parkinson’s or Bradykinesia, or whatever they were calling it.
 For two weeks, I didn’t take any medication, and I told my friends that I was feeling great and that I didn’t have this disease called Bradykinesia.
 Nobody could convince me to go back to the treatment prescribed.